skyout/tips.js/README.md

 Contributing and Updates
 ------------------------

 I would definitely appreciate any feedback.
-I'm working on some ideas for the next version:
+I'm working on some ideas for the next release:

-1. Adding formatting for links in tooltips
+1. Detecting edge of screen and repositioning tooltips
 2. Support for window resizing
-3. Detecting edge of screen and repositioning tooltips
+3. Adding formatting for links in tooltips
 4. Adding more pre-defined CSS tooltip colors and classes

 Please fork and send pull requests, or create an <a href="https://github.com/skyout/tips.js/issues">issue</a>.